Deploy ASP.NET Core App on Kubernetes

 ports:

-Most of the fields are the same which I have already discussed when I created a deployments configuration file (see above).
+Most of the fields are the same which we have already discussed when creating deployment configuration file (see above).

 apiVersion: v1

-Next, I defined the kind field as Service.
+Next, we defined the kind field as Service.
 This tells k8s that the object being created by the configuration file is a Service.

 kind: Service